-As autumn progresses, many people are raking up their fallen leaves to dispose of them, some might put them in the garbage disposal or compost them or sometimes burn them.
+As autumn progresses, many people are raking up their fallen leaves to dispose of them; some might put them in the garbage disposal, compost them, or sometimes burn them.
 Is burning leaves bad for the environment?

 It’s best not to burn your fallen leaves, though, because it is more harmful to the environment than leaving them where they fall.

 Why is burning yard waste bad for the environment?

 Burning leaves, especially with gasoline-powered lawn equipment, sends particles of unburned material into the air because this kind of waste burns slowly.

 This is bad for two reasons: firstly, these fine particles can cause respiratory problems in humans.
 Leaf smoke is just like cigarette smoke; secondly, it is usually acidic, harming the environment.

 Leaves are naturally nutrient-dense, containing large amounts of plant fibers and burning slowly.
 However, when burned, most of the nutrients are lost.